La Famiglia installs brick oven in Memorial Student Center

 The specialty oven, which is Marshall green, will allow La Famiglia to offer the same quality food to Marshall students, faculty and staff that it offers at its 6th Avenue location.
 The oven, which weighs approximately 6,500 pounds, was purchased from brick oven manufacturer Marra Forni and shipped from Beltsville, Maryland.

 The addition of the local cuisine is just one of many changes coming to the student center.
-Chick-Fil-A is expanding to full service and Steak and Shake is going from a food truck to a permanent spot in the food court, along with Huntington Market, a Boston Market-type eatery, and a Simply To-Go station with pre-made food.
+Chick-fil-A is expanding to full service and Steak 'n Shake is going from a food truck to a permanent spot in the food court, along with Huntington Market, a Boston Market-type eatery, and a Simply To-Go station with pre-made food.

 The food court renovations are anticipated to be complete by August.